Easy Guide To Rotary Screw Air Compressors (2022 Edition)

 Oil-Injected vs. Oil-Free Rotary Screws

-Rotary screw air compressors used on trucks and vans are oil-injected, which means oil is used to lubricate and seal the rotors in the air-end.
-This allows the rotors to create high pressures quite quickly and compress air in a single stage.
-The oil then gets separated from the air before the air exits the system and is recycled back into the air-end for reuse.
-Oil-injected rotary screws allow the compressor systems to continuously provide high CFM and psi.
+Rotary screw air compressors used on trucks and vans are oil-injected, which means oil lubricates and seals the rotors in the air end.
+This lubrication allows the rotors to create high pressures quite quickly and compress air in a single stage.
+The oil then gets separated from the air before the air exits the system and is recycled back into the air end for reuse.
+Oil-injected rotary screws allow the compressor systems to provide high CFM and psi continuously.

 Oil-free rotary screw models are used in industrial, production, or medical applications when no oil can enter the airflow, like food packaging or medical oxygen.
 Oil-free rotary air compressors are more expensive, as they require two stages of compression to reach the same pressures as an oil-injected rotary system.
 Most companies only use oil-free rotary screw air compressors when they absolutely need to, so oil-free air compressors aren’t typically found on vehicles.